 - you are participating in our 4-month payment plan (fall and spring semesters only)

 NOTE: When completing the Billing Worksheet, if you list alternative financial resources (such as financial aid, third party payments, scholarships, waivers, or in-house grants) that you expect will be paying all or a portion of your bill , you must submit acceptable documentation as proof of that financial resource.
-Click the related link above for relavant financial resource to learn what constitutes acceptable documentation for each.
-Upon completion of the worksheet, you must sign the student certification statement at the bottom of the form.
-If you are required to submit a billing worksheet and you are submitting your payment by mail, you can use the calculator to determine the amount you owe.
-However, the completed (signed and dated) hardcopy of the Green Billing Worksheet must be submitted with your payment.
+Click the related link above for relevant financial resource to learn what constitutes acceptable documentation for each.
+Upon completion of the worksheet, you must check the e-certification box to indicate that you’ve read the student certification statement at the bottom of the form.

-This waiver is mandatory if you wish to authorize the Student Billing Office and/or the Financial Aid Office to discuss details of your financial aid and/or tuition and fee account with you over the phone, or with third party(s) you designate (parent, spouse, employer, government agency, etc.) by phone or in person.
-Learn more about the FERPA waiver »
+This waiver form is mandatory if you wish to authorize the Student Billing Office and/or the Financial Aid Office to discuss details of your financial aid and/or tuition and fee account with any third party(s) you designate (parent, spouse, employer, government agency, etc.).
+Financial Aid & Billing Information Release Form